 - Let go of any judgement, even if there are serious issues.
 Tell yourself something to the effect of, “I have these issues but I will reward them anger or frustration.
 I will reward them rectification so they don’t come back.”

 - Come back to the present situation and acknowledge it again.
 A big element of mindfulness is awareness so the more you acknowledge, the more aware you’ll become.

 - Once you’ve completed the above steps, focus on your breathing.
 I won’t go into too many details on this as I’ve written posts about stress breathing exercises before.
 If you haven’t, please go back in the archives and use those posts as a supplement to this article.
 The key, in general, is to make sure your breaths are as deep and as long as possible.

-What are your thoughts on mindfulness meditation?
-Have you heard about it or tried it before?
+What are your thoughts on rebooting your minds and the said techniques.
+Have you heard about them or tried them before?
 Why or why not?
-Do you think it can help ease the mind if done with sincerity?
+Do you think it can help ease the mind if done with conviction and consistency?
 Share your thoughts and experiences by commenting below on our secure servers.